pmb223/interp-repair/README.md

 Interpolation Repair
 Due to the repository size, pushing this project directly to the remote repository encountered issues.
-However, you can still work on this by cloning the following repository and modifying the Python files, all of which have the same names:
+However, you can still work on this by cloning the following repository and replacing the modified Python files, all of which have the same names:

 Clone this repository:
-Bash
 https://github.com/Noobcoder64/interpolation-repair
-Use code with caution.

-Once cloned, make sure to follow the steps below for setting up the necessary environment and adding the JAR files as per the project requirements.

 Setup Instructions
 1. Install Conda